sugimotot/btsdoc-portal/developers/7_tutorials/worker_create.md

 To **actually** generate a worker proposal, replace the last `false` by `true`.

+***

 ## How to see Proposals on the Chain

 #### By using the UI

 You can check the Worker Proposals by BitShares UI form.
 Go to *Voting* page.
 There are three tabs: "Witnesses", "Committee", and "Workers".
-In the "Worker" tab, you will find all Worker Proposals.
+In the "Worker" tab, you will find all Worker Proposals list.

 <p align="center">
   <img src="https://github.com/bitshares/how.bitshares.works/blob/master/developers/imgs/ui-voting-worker.png" width="660" title="Voting Worker">